quangbuule/redux-example/README.md

 ###Why Immutable?

-Data changing overtime can cause some unpredictable errors.
+Data changing over time can cause some unpredictable errors.
 Immutable makes sure the referenced objects won't have their data changed over time.
 If you want to change the data, you must reference it to another object.
 For example:

 ```js
 handleStarButtonClick() {